 Providing comprehensive water management solutions to the oil and natural gas industry.

-Hillstone Environmental is a company focused on water infrastructure solutions for the oil and gas industry.
+Hillstone Environmental Partners provides water infrastructure solutions to the oil and gas industry.
 We offer a fully integrated water midstream solution, allowing us to maximize operating efficiency, reduce costs, and reduce environmental footprint for our customers.
-This solution includes water transportation via pipeline, water treatment for re-use, as well as water and waste disposal services.
-Hillstone’s unique and proprietary software and pipeline monitoring solutions allow customers to seamlessly manage this end-to-end value chain electronically and in real-time to maximize efficiency, accountability, and safety.
+Our solutions include designing, building, owning and operating water pipelines, water and waste disposal sites, as well as providing water treatment, recycling, and re-use.
+Hillstone’s pipeline monitoring solutions include 24/7 SCADA monitoring and leak detection, and allow customers to seamlessly manage end-to-end water value chain electronically and in real-time to maximize efficiency, accountability, and safety.

-Hillstone is able to plan, finance, execute, own and operate assets in an effective and efficient manner for our clients.
+Hillstone is able to tackle any water management project in any shale basin for our clients.
+We identify the most effective water strategies for our clients to drive efficiencies and increase overall operational performance.
 We have designed our business with a stable, multi-year approach that reduces the effects of volatility in the oil and gas market and creates strong long-term performance and stability.

 Chief Executive Officer and Co-Founder

 Jay is responsible for leading, directing, and executing Hillstone’s strategy and growth initiatives.
-Prior to founding Hillstone, Jay was an Operating Executive with Golden Gate Capital focused on investment opportunities in the Energy Services, Infrastructure and Exploration and Production segments.
-He previously served as Executive Vice President and Chief Financial Officer of Nuverra Environmental Solutions.
-Prior to joining Nuverra, Jay was a Managing Director in the Energy Investment Banking group at Jefferies and Company, where he focused on upstream unconventional oil and gas.
-While at Jefferies he advised on a number of mergers & acquisitions, joint ventures and financing transactions in the energy sector.
+Prior to founding Hillstone, Jay was an Operating Executive with Golden Gate Capital focused on investment opportunities in the Energy Services, Infrastructure, and Exploration and Production segments.
+He previously served as Executive Vice President and Chief Financial Officer at Nuverra Environmental Solutions.
+Prior to joining Nuverra Jay was a Managing Director in the Energy Investment Banking group at Jefferies and Company where he focused on upstream unconventional oil and gas.
+While at Jefferies he advised on mergers & acquisitions, joint ventures, and financing transactions in the energy sector.

 Co-Founder and Executive Vice President of Pipeline Business Development